We are privately owned and not affiliated or endorsed by any government agency.

-However, the VA provides disability benefits to veterans with conditions that were caused or made worse by their service in the military.
-That’s why we help you understand the process and get you started as you apply for the program that is most suitable for you.
+The VA provides disability benefits to veterans with conditions that were caused or made worse by their service in the military.
+This guide will break down each GERD VA rating category and help you navigate the disability application process.

 • Epigastric distress